The Nearly Deads

-The Nearly Deads are an American alternative rock band from Nashville, Tennessee, formed in 2010.
-The band consists of Theresa Jeane, Steven Tobi, Kevin Koelsch, Javier Garza Jr, Josh Perrone.
-Their self-titled debut EP, The Nearly Deads was released in 2011.
-They signed with Standby Records in June 2013 to release their second EP, Survival Guide, released on August 20 the same year.
-Their first full-length album, Invisible Tonight, was released on June 24, 2014.
+The Nearly Deads were an American alternative rock band from Nashville, Tennessee, formed in 2010.
+It consisted of Theresa Jeane, Steven Tobi, Javier Garza Jr., and Josh Perrone.
+Their self-titled debut EP, The Nearly Deads, was released in 2011.
+They signed with Standby Records in June 2013 to release their second EP, Survival Guide, on August 20 the same year.
+Their first full-length album, Invisible Tonight, was released in June 2014.
+In 2025, the band announced that they were disbanding.

 History

 Working with producer Jon King, the band released their first EP, The Nearly Deads, in 2011 and the song Never Look Back in particular proved popular, with the song's official music video receiving over 6 million views since its release.
 The band gained further prominence, winning the Converse Battle of the Bands at the Journey's Backyard BBQ in Nashville, reaching No. 14 on the Billboard Next Big Sound Chart, and performing on the Kevin Says Stage at Warped Tour in July 2012.

 In June 2013 The Nearly Deads announced they had signed with StandBy Records and that they were to release a second EP on August 20, 2013.

 The band's rising popularity and recognition has seen them perform with Halestorm, All American Rejects, Tonight Alive, and Man Overboard, In This Moment, among others, and at events such as Summerfest, PrideFest (Milwaukee) and the Vans Warped Tour.

 In April 2014, after parting company with StandBy Records, The Nearly Deads began a Kickstarter campaign to fund the release of their debut album Invisible Tonight, to be released on June 24, and subsequent tour, the campaign reached over $2200 of their $10000 goal within the first 24 hours alone, and reached the target in May.

+On March 5, 2025, the band announced through their social media that they were disbanding.